dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_subcommands_notes.md

 Replies with ACK `xD0` `x50` and a little-endian uint16.
 Raises when charging a Joy-Con.

+Internally, the values come from 1000mV - 1800mV regulated voltage samples, that are translated to 1320-1680 values.

 These seem to follow a curve between 3.3V and 4.2V.
-So a 0.4 multiplier can get us the real battery voltage in mV?
+So a 2.5x multiplier can get us the real battery voltage in mV.

 Based on this info, we have the following table: